This feature is used to develop ETL definitions.

 This function downloads the ETL Definition as an XML file.

-On the ETL Definitions page, select the definition from the table list and click on the Export—XML menu option.
+On the ETL Definitions page, select a definition from the table, then click Export > XML.
 The XML file is generated and downloaded to the local folder.
-You may move the ETL Definitions between FlowWright environments using the Export-Import functions.
+Move ETL Definitions between FlowWright environments using the Export-Import functions.

 Export - PNG.